 Operation Nemesis: The Assassination Plot that Avenged the Armenian Genocide, by Eric Bogosian

-We often hear about the Armenian genocide, this book is about what happened next.
+We often hear about the Armenian genocide, this book is about what happened next: the assassination of the head figures who were responsible for the genocide.
+Interestingly the assassins were found not guilty of their crimes.
 A story little told.

 History of Armenia: A Captivating Guide to Armenian History, by Captivating History